sfvnielsen/marble-end-to-end/README.md

 pip install -r requirements.txt
 ```

+Afterwards, install `torch` and `torchaudio` to fit your system specifications (CPU, GPU, Cuda version).
-NB!
-This installs pytorch assuming a default Cuda version.
-Please refer to (pytorch)[https://pytorch.org/get-started/locally/] installation page for details on this.
+Please refer to the [pytorch](https://pytorch.org/get-started/locally/) installation page for details on this.

 Once installed you should be able to run the main optimization script